-Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs
+Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs [Opinion]

 Confirming the former Democratic presidential candidate’s statements regarding the high-cost of medication in the U.S., research by The International Federation of Health Plans shows that American citizens do indeed pay some of the highest prices in the world for prescription drugs.

 Wednesday’s budget resolution, crafted by Sanders and Amy Klobuchar (D-MN), sought to fix this problem.
-Designed to drive down medication costs by allowing cheaper, identical versions of prescription drugs to be imported from other highly-regulated countries, the motion challenged the stranglehold that the pharmaceutical industry currently has on drug prices in the U.S.
+Designed to drive down medication costs by allowing cheaper, identical versions of prescription drugs to be imported from other highly regulated countries, the motion challenged the stranglehold that the pharmaceutical industry currently has on drug prices in the U.S.

 Although the majority of Democrats, along with 12 Republicans, supported the measure to allow prescription drugs to be imported from countries like Canada and the United Kingdom (where the cost of medication is much lower than it is in America), the amendment ultimately failed by a vote of 46-52.
 Had the Democratic defectors also voted in favor of the measure, the amendment would have passed.